samwedge/rapiduino/README.md

 ## License

-Copyright (c) 2017 Samuel Wedge samwedge@gmail.com, samwedge.co.uk
+Copyright (c) 2018 Samuel Wedge samwedge@gmail.com, samwedge.uk

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal